 - [5] 600mm distance facing a surface or a boundary line, unless it will cause a nuisance.
-BS 5440:Part 1 recommends that care is taken when siting a terminal in relation to surfaces or boundary lines. - [6] Proximity of flue duct outlet to boundaries, 2000mm distance to an opening in adjacent building facing a terminal.
+BS 5440:Part 1 recommends that care is taken when siting a terminal in relation to surfaces or boundary lines. - [6] Proximity of flue duct outlet to boundaries, 2,000mm distance to an opening in adjacent building facing a terminal.
 BS 5440: Part 1 recommends that care is taken when siting terminal in relation to boundary lines. - [7] 300mm adjacent to a boundary line, unless it will cause a nuisance.
 BS 5440: Part 1 recommends that care is taken when siting terminal in relation to surfaces or boundary lines. - [8] 300mm distance from a boundary line to the air intake as long as the exhaust terminal faces away from the boundary line.
 The exhaust terminal must have a minimum 300mm clearance to a surface below and there must be at least 600mm clearance when measured horizontally in a straight line from the exhaust terminal to any other surface. - [9] Plume Management kit air intake can be reduced to 150mm providing the flue exhaust outlet is no less than 300mm adjacent to a boundary line. - [10] Above, below and either side of an opening door, air vent or opening window.
-Using a Plume Management kit the air intake measurement can be reduced to 150mm providing the flue exhaust outlet has a 300mm clearance. - [11] Below balcony or overhang.
+Using a Plume Management kit the air intake measurement can be reduced to 150mm providing the flue exhaust outlet has a 300mm clearance. - [11] Below balcony or overhange.
 The air intake clearance can be reduced to 150mm providing the flue exhaust outlet has a 200mm clearance. - [12] 1,200mm between terminals facing each other1). - [13] Internal/external corners.
-The air intake clearance can be reduced to 150mm providing the flue exhaust outlet has a 300mm clearance. - [14] Clearances no less than 200mm from the lowest point of the balcony or overhang. - [15] If a plume management kit is installed within the confines of a carport or other covered, partially enclosed extension, then the exhaust terminal must be positioned at least 1200mm away from any opening into the building which is sited within the footprint of - 1) 600mm in case two plume management kits are used on opposing terminals.
+The air intake clearance can be reduced to 150mm providing the flue exhaust outlet has a 300mm clearance. - [14] Clearances no less than 200mm from the lowest point of the balcony or overhang. - [15] If a plume management kit is installed within the confines of a carport or other covered, partially enclosed extension, then the exhaust terminal must be positioned at least 1,200mm away from any opening into the building which is sited within the footprint of the carport. - If the exhaust terminal is extended at least 300mm beyond the footprint of the carport then the distance from the terminal to an opening within the carport can be reduced to 600mm. - 600mm in case two plume management kits are used on opposing terminals.
 Each terminal should use a minimum length of 500mm plume management.